 - Honouring any commitments made by your agency

 - Actively sharing agency information (newsletters, etc.) with all stakeholders

 Outreach PR means going beyond your current stakeholders to reach new people and develop new relationships.
 It includes things like submitting press releases, distributing promotional information, taking part in community events and making presentations.
 It is also about trying to think more creatively: where might you promote your agency that you have not considered before?

-A wonderful example of outreach PR is “Literary Tuesdays”.
-Literacy Plus in Renfrew County offers an annual fundraising event called “Literary Tuesdays”.
-This event is an annual authors’ festival, where for each Tuesday in July various authors come to a local restaurant and do readings in support of literacy.
-Community members come by and enjoy the readings, have coffee and dessert and a lovely evening out.
-“Literary Tuesdays”, while primarily intended as a fundraiser, has also proven to be an effective PR activity for Literacy Plus.
-Typically, between 50 and 150 people come out for each of the four Tuesday evenings in July.
-Literacy Plus gets local media coverage and the event definitely raises their profile.
+A wonderful example of outreach PR is an annual authors festival offered by an agency in eastern Ontario.
+This fundraising event is held on four weeknights throughout July and various authors come to a local restaurant and do readings in support of literacy.
+Community members come out and enjoy the readings, have coffee and dessert and a lovely evening out.
+This event, while primarily a fundraiser, has also proven to be an effective PR activity.
+Typically, between 50 and 150 people come out for each of the four evenings in July.
+The event gets local media coverage and the event definitely raises their profile.

 Joining Forces: Collaborative Public Relations

 Collaborative PR involves partnerships with other organizations to further mutual promotional goals.
 A group of organizations working together to organize a community fair, awareness campaign or a joint volunteer recruitment initiative are examples of this kind of PR.